Don’t Neglect Benchmarking and Training in 2021: Executive Insights from Gordon Wade - Retail and Hospitality Hub

 Share

-Companies need to create training programs that reflect all of the new data and analytics developed in the past decade — and in the past year. (iStock/fizkes)
+Gordon Wade notes that companies’ training programs should reflect new data and analytics developed in recent years.

 As we begin the new year, the focus for many retail and consumer packaged goods (CPG) professionals naturally will be to learn from and adapt to the seismic changes we experienced in 2020, such as the e-commerce explosion.